Lauro Mumar

-Lauro "The Fox" Mumar (6 March 1924 – 20 December 1990) was a Filipino basketball player and later served as the national team head coach of India and the Philippines.
+Lauro "The Fox" Mumar (March 6, 1924 – December 20, 1990) was a Filipino basketball player and later served as the national team head coach of India and the Philippines.
 He was one of the greatest Filipino players of his time, playing alongside compatriot legend Carlos Loyzaga.
-He is the father of Lawrence "Larry" Mumar (30 November 1946 – 23 October 2001) who was also a basketball player.
-He is the grandfather of L.A.
-Mumar, Vico Sotto's half-brother.

 Career

 Early years

 In 1946, he led the San Carlos College of Cebu City to the first post-war Inter-Collegiate basketball championship.
 He later moved to Manila to play for the varsity team of Letran College where he led the squad nicknamed "Murder Inc." to the 1950 NCAA Philippines championship title.

 Mumar also led the Manila Ports Terminal that won the Manila Industrial and Commercial Athletic Association (MICAA) championship.

 International career

 He played for the Philippines that finished 12th in the 1948 Summer Olympics held at London, United Kingdom.
 He later went on to represent the country in the 1951 and 1954 Asian Games to win two gold medals.